 Dukan Cedar Wrapped Salmon

-Cedar Wrapped Salmon - Can't remember why we didn't
+Cedar Wrapped Salmon - Can't remember why we didn't take a photo of the salmon on a plate |

 If this is your first time to our blog and you've been led here after a Google search on the Dukan or Paleo diets, welcome!
 We hope our recipes help in your health goals for the rest of your life :-) We have to admit, New Year's Eve (a big eating day here in Hawaii and probably many other places around the world) we cheated.
 Of course, gained some weight due to the cheating but yesterday we managed to get back on the healthy eating horse and not cheat one bit.
 We're pretty surprised.
 The first time we started the Dukan diet, after a cheat meal, it was SO HARD to eat healthy again.
 After cheating on New Year's Eve, we discussed the weight gain we would both experience, came to terms with it and vowed to eat a strict PP diet the next day.
 If we can do it, so can you!
 Good luck!